rux616/biraitbec-workbase-improved/README.md

 Instructions
 ============
-There are two modes of operation for BiRaitBec WorkBase Improved:
+There are three modes of operation for BiRaitBec WorkBase Improved:

+- Standard (recommended)
+    - Original BA2 archives: Vanilla
+    - Automatic extraction of repack archives: Yes
+    - Use vanilla original BA2 archives in conjunction with the repack archives.
+- Hybrid
+    - Original BA2 archives: At least one alternate (PhyOp/Luxor)
-- Automatic (recommended)
+    - Automatic extraction of repack archives: Yes
+    - Use alternate original BA2 archives in conjunction with the repack archives.
 - Custom
+    - Original BA2 archives: Vanilla or at least one alternate (PhyOp/Luxor)
+    - Automatic extraction of repack archives: No
+    - Use custom assets

-In both modes, the installer will first look at the `OriginalBa2` folder when looking for the original BA2 archives.
+In all modes, the installer will first look at the `OriginalBa2` folder when looking for the original BA2 archives.
 If it doesn't find an archive there, it will then attempt to look in the Fallout 4 Data folder.

+If any non-vanilla original BA2 archives are found, the script will automatically switch to Hybrid mode if no texture files are present in the `PatchedFiles` folder.
+If texture files _are_ found in the `PatchedFiles` folder, the script will switch to Custom mode.

 Currently, the following original BA2 archives are supported:

 - Vanilla (game version 1.10.163.0, steam build ID 4460038)
     - (All archives)
-- Luxor's Fallout 4 HD Overhaul (v1.0)
-    - `DLCCoast - Textures.ba2`
-    - `DLCNukaWorld - Textures.ba2`
-    - `DLCRobot - Textures.ba2`
-    - `DLCworkshop01 - Textures.ba2`
-    - `DLCworkshop02 - Textures.ba2`
-    - `DLCworkshop03 - Textures.ba2`
-    - `Fallout4 - Textures4.ba2`
-    - `Fallout4 - Textures5.ba2`
-    - `Fallout4 - Textures6.ba2`
-    - `Fallout4 - Textures7.ba2`
-    - `Fallout4 - Textures8.ba2`
-    - `Fallout4 - Textures9.ba2`
-- Luxor's Fallout 4 HD Overhaul (v1.01)
-    - `Fallout4 - Textures2.ba2`
-- Luxor's Fallout 4 HD Overhaul (v1.02)
+- Luxor's Fallout 4 HD Overhaul (v1.03)
-    - `Fallout4 - Textures1.ba2`
-    - `Fallout4 - Textures3.ba2`
+    - (All archives)
 - PhyOp's Overhauled Optimized Textures (v1.2a)
     - Custom
         - `DLCCoast - Textures.ba2`